1jour1vin

 Wine rated (2021 guide) 100/100

-It still exudes the freshness and exuberance it had when first released, with aromas of blackcurrant, raspberry, and crushed strawberry, as well as a delicate floral touch.
-The new oak is perfectly integrated, adding a subtle smoky note.
-The attack is surprisingly creamy, heralding a full-bodied texture enveloping perfectly polished tannins, combined with a finely balanced acidity which, together, give momentum to an intense but light finish imbued with freshness.
-This is a truly remarkable wine which will certainly develop an even more velvety palate in the years to come.
+It still exudes the freshness and exuberance it had as a young wine, with aromas of blackcurrant, raspberry, and crushed strawberry, as well as a delicate floral note.
+The new oak is perfectly integrated while adding a subtle smoky note.
+The attack is surprisingly creamy, heralding a full-bodied texture that envelops perfectly polished tannins, combined with finely balanced acidity; together, these elements give momentum to an intense yet light finish imbued with freshness.
+This is a truly remarkable wine that will certainly develop an even more velvety palate in the years to come.
 Bravo.
-2025-2050
+2025–2050

 Hachette Wine Guide